What is a watershed?

 In July of 2019 the Coles County SWCD, with support and assistance from University of Illinois Extension, Illinois Farm Bureau, the Association of Illinois Soil and Water Conservation Districts, and several other SWCDs, county boards, municipalities, private landowners, and businesses, applied for a Section 319 Grant through the Illinois EPA, with a goal to update the Embarras River Watershed Management Plan and enable a seamless transition between the 2011 plan and the new version.

 Watershed Planning Meetings

-We are happy to share that a summary report of the findings from the January 2020 meetings is now available to download here.
+A summary report from the January 2020 meetings is available to download here.
 This report provides background information on previous and current watershed update efforts, as well as identifying high level takeaways from each meeting within the watershed.

 A summary webinar to discuss the outcome of the meetings was held via Zoom in April of 2020.
 A recording of that webinar is available here.
 The feedback received from the meetings was incorporated in the updated Embarras River Watershed Management Plan.